wtoloza-dev/descubreboyaca-backend/docs/code/Models.md

 from typing import Any

-from sqlalchemy import JSON, Text from sqlmodel import Field
+from sqlalchemy import JSON, Text from sqlmodel import Field, SQLModel

-from app.shared.models import AuditModel from app.shared.models.sqlalchemy import ULIDType
+from app.shared.models import AuditMixin

-class XxxModel(AuditModel, table=True):
+class XxxModel(AuditMixin, SQLModel, table=True):
     """[Entity] model for database persistence.

     [One sentence explaining what it represents].